VACUMM/vacumm/doc/sphinx/source/tutorials/misc.bases.rst

 default configuration mentionned above.

-The :meth:`vacumm.misc.bases.Object.apply_config` method will be called each time a configuration is loaded using the :meth:`vacumm.misc.bases.Object.load_config` method.
+The :meth:`vacumm.misc.bases.Object.apply_config` method will be called each time a configuration is loaded using the :meth:`vacumm.misc.bases.Object.load_config` method, you may also want to redefine.

-Logging configuration related to your class may be customized usgin a nested section named 'Logger'.
+Logging configuration related to your class may be customized using a nested section named 'Logger'.

 Specification file: